 As patients, we trust that the medications we are prescribed or purchase over-the-counter are safe and properly labeled.
 Although most pharmaceuticals have side effects, it is essential that drug manufacturers properly test their products to determine the extent of the side effects so as to warn consumers about the potential complications associated with a drug.
 Drug label errors do happen, and some drugs are simply unsafe.
 The FDA is in charge of investigating the safety of a wide range of products, including medications.
 Additionally, the FDA must also issue warnings to drug manufacturers regarding the safety of prescription drugs.
 Unfortunately, the agency’s efforts and the announcement of new side effects or recalls often come too late for some patients.

 A drug manufacturer’s failure to warn of potential side effects can cause a patient to suffer serious physical harm, not to mention financial and psychological consequences.
 As Providence RI personal injury attorneys, we are committed to personal, social, and economic justice.
 Each and every one of our clients receives compassionate, effective, and comprehensive legal assistance for their specific case.
 It is our duty to protect the rights of people who have suffered because of a manufacturer’s oversight, negligence, or desire to put profits ahead of consumer safety.
-To learn more about how we can help, call 855-505-1092 today.
+To learn more about how our Rhode Island personal injury attorneys can help, call 401-443-2999 today.

 If you think you may have a car accident case, contact us now for a FREE consultation

 CAR ACCIDENT AMPUTATION

 A car accident, becoming caught in a piece of machinery can sever, crush, tear or mangle fingers, toes, hands, feet or even an entire limb.
 In some cases, an injured body part may be so severely damaged that reconstruction is not possible and surgical amputation is the only viable option.